ow3org/web-components-starter/README.md

 The MIT License (MIT).
 Please see [LICENSE](LICENSE.md) for more information.

-Made with ❤️ by Meema, Inc.
+Made with ❤️ by Meema Labs.
+Many thanks to [antfu].